hanspoo/nx-tw-4/README.md

 nx serve front
 ```

-## Why ?

-Tailwind is configured directly in the Vite configuration file, following the integration approach recommended in the official Tailwind 4 documentation for the latest version.
+In this project, tailwind is configured directly in the Vite configuration file, following the integration approach recommended in the official Tailwind 4 documentation for the latest version.

 Additionally, the project is also working with DaisyUI.